-Again, because my childhood memories are driving this train, I think the perfect side to serve with this Salisbury steak recipe is my Rustic and Rich Mashed Potatoes.
+Again, because my childhood memories are driving this train, I think the perfect side to serve with this Salisbury steak recipe are my Mashed Potatoes.
 Rice or grits are also good options.
 Mashed potatoes are classic, however.

-If you want a veg to round out a meal like this, you should keep it simple by serving either a garden salad or these Haricot Verts with Bacon.
+If you want a veg to round out a meal like this, you should keep it simple by serving either a garden salad or these Rainbow Carrots in Tarragon Brown Butter.

 The great thing about this Salisbury Steak Recipe